voostindie/consul-registrator/README.md

 ### Environment variable substitution

 The previous example is pretty useless in practice, since it contains references to infrastructure: addresses and ports.
-In practice these are assigned at application startup, through environment.
+In practice these are assigned at application startup, through the environment.
 This is why you can use environment variables anywhere.
 For example:

 ```xml
 <catalog>